Area laws and tensor networks for maximally mixed ground states: Introduction

-The structure of the highly degenerate maximally-mixed ground-state is interesting from several aspects.
-First, as $\gs$ is the zero temperature Gibbs state, showing an area law in the mutual information implies that Gibbs states of 1D local and gapped Hamiltonians obey the area law for \emph{all} temperatures $T$.
-Second, the maximally mixed state is important from an information-theoretic point of view.
-It is proportional to the ground state projector, and therefore if it satisfies an area-law, this implies non-trivial locality properties of that operator.
+The structure of the highly degenerate maximally-mixed ground-state is interesting in several aspects.
+First, as $\gs$ is the zero temperature Gibbs state, for which our result establishes an area law using a good AGSP, it is natural to ask whether such AGSP-based techniques could be extended to derive area laws for Gibbs states at arbitrary temperatures.
+While mutual information area laws for finite-temperature Gibbs states of local Hamiltonians are already known\cc{ref:Cirac2008-Gibbs-AL}, it is unclear whether the existence of a good AGSP is sufficient to imply an area law at \textbf{all} temperatures, particularly for general gapped Hamiltonians.
+Second, the maximally-mixed state is important from an information-theoretic point of view.
+It is proportional to the ground-state projector, and therefore if it satisfies an area-law, this implies non-trivial locality properties of that operator.
+In particular, in 1D, our results can be phrased as saying that the existence of a good AGSP --- which is essentially a low entanglement operator that is a good approximation to the ground state projector in the $L_\infty$ norm --- implies a good matrix-product-operator (MPO) approximation in $L_1$ norm to the maximally-mixed state that corresponds to that ground state projector.
 Finally, exponentially degenerate ground spaces appear naturally in Hamiltonian quantum complexity.
 For example, frustration-free Hamiltonians that satisfy the conditions of the quantum Lovász local lemma\cc{ref:Ambians2012-QLLL} have an exponential ground-state degeneracy.
 In addition, such ground spaces might be relevant also for understanding the structure of ground states in 2D frustration-free systems.
 For such systems, we may consider the partial Hamiltonian on a row, or on a column.
 Its ground space will generally have an exponential degeneracy, and the global ground state will be the intersection of these spaces.
 Understanding the locality of the projectors into ground spaces of these partial Hamiltonian (which, as we noted are proportional to their corresponding maximally mixed state) can be useful for understanding the global ground states.